canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 ### Evaluation

-The same factors applicable to an evaluation of the feature set and maturity of closed-source software also apply to OSS [link].
-A few additional criteria should be assessed when evaluating OSS:
+The same factors applicable to an evaluation of the feature set and maturity of closed-source software also apply to open source software.
+Additional criteria should be assessed when evaluating open source software:

 #### User Community